NewHuaCN123/mikeplus-pipe-sizing/README.md

 The Manning formula doesn't work with zero or negative bed slope, hence the script doesn't change pipes with such values.

 The script doesn't apply the Manning formula directly, but takes into account that only specifice pipe diameters are available on the market.
-Per default the diameters have a step size of 50 mm, meaning that the script will use 50, 100, 150 etc. Change parameter ??? if you prefer a different step size.
+Per default the diameters have a step size of 50 mm, meaning that the script will use 50, 100, 150 etc. Change parameter *step* at the top of the script if you prefer a different step size like 100 mm.
+You can't disable the stepping, instead use a very small value like 0.1.

 There is no minimum or maximum diameter implemented yet.

 The script doesn't check for a vertical cover above the pipe.
 In the worst case the pipe crown might rise over ground level.

 If there are several res1d-files in the directory, the script will use the latest one.
 This is useful when progressing in several iterations like described above.
 If you creat both \*\_Surface_runoff.res1d and \*\_Network_HD.res1d at the same time, it will use the HD file (because in the aphabetical order it comes first).
 If for some reason the chosen res1d file is not a network HD file, the script will fail with some error message.

-The script does not work if MIKE+ uses a PostGreSQL database.
+The script does not work if MIKE+ uses a PostGreSQL database instead of a SQLite database.